bc-computing/gus-automation/README.md

 ## How to Run
 ### Setup
 1. Instantiate the cloudlab profile above.
+   - Be sure to use the Utah cluseter.
 2. Connect to the control machine via ssh.
    1. Make sure to include `-A`
 3. Open this repo in the control machine.
 This repo and others can be found in `/root/go/src`.
 All repos are stored in root because cloudlab disk images do not save data stored in user home directories.